 Beyond the staff at Truman, Renee has another source of motivation—her now 5-year-old daughter Jadae.
 Renee wants to be an example of resilience, courage, and strength for her daughter, and she’s motivated by the desire to show her that “women move mountains every day.”

-As Renee looks forward to finishing the semester strong and graduating this spring, it’s clear that example has been set—both for Jadae and anyone else that hears her story.
+As Renee looks forward to continuing her education and making a future for herself in the field of dentistry, it’s clear that example has been set—both for Jadae and anyone else that hears her story.